 The reason that we allow students to count the best 9 of 10 (for prepare exercises and perform exercises) is so that they can miss an exercise due to illness or other unexpected circumstances.
-Students who are ill for more than one prepare or perform exercise, can email the course email (csc108-2024-05@cs.toronto.edu) to request special consideration on the weighting of their completed work.
+Students who are ill for more than one prepare or perform exercise can email the course email (csc108-2025-05@cs.toronto.edu (mailto:csc108-2025-05@cs.toronto.edu)) to request special consideration on the weighting of their completed work.
 Special consideration will not be granted for students who are only ill for a single prepare or perform exercise.